GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 Our data source is directly from Twitter, via the widely published Twitter API, tweepy.

-Project Goal:
+#### Project Goal:

 This project aims to collect some data and perform sentiment analysis surrounding trending topics related to covid-19 and covid-19 vaccines.
 We will perform the ETL using python and a SQL database, and also come up with some machine learning algorithms to predict trending topics and hashtags related to the virus and it's vaccines.
 The project will bring some meaningful discussions over whether getting vaccinated stands in the way of individual personal liberty, including but not limited to the topic of employers requirement to have staff vaccinated.

 Our goal: Using Twitter to research Vaccination sentiment (by region), cross correlating with hospitalization rates.

 Reason:
-We've selected this topic because it is extraordinarily topical, using technologies that are of the highest
+We've selected this topic because it is extraordinarily topical, using technologies that are very relevant to the world today.

-Data Source description:
+#### Data Source description:
 We're using Twitter api data as the source of sentiment analysis data.
 We intend to use CDC, or other data as the source of hospitalization rate data.

-Questions We Want Answered:
+#### Questions We Want Answered:

 1. to understand the relationship between sentiment, as measured by twitter, and hospitalization rates.